 Average Marketplace Premiums by Metal Tier

 If you don’t make much money, you may consider applying for an insurance policy through Connect for Health Colorado.
 Low-income individuals can qualify for subsidies that make insurance more affordable.
-Over 155,000 Coloradans received healthcare subsidies in 2019 alone.9
+Almost 115,000 Coloradans received healthcare subsidies in 2019 and 2020 alone.9